Tuning current flow in superconducting thin film strips by control wires. Applications to single photon detectors and diodes: Bilayers

 \subsection{Periodic arrays}

-Consider a periodic structure of bilayers shown in Fig. \ref{F7} which can be relevant to SNSPD arrays.
-Here films in each bilayer are connected as shown in Fig. \ref{F5}, but the neighboring bilayers are electrically disconnected and carry the same current $I$ injected by independent current supplies.
+In a periodic array of bifilar bilayers shown in Fig. \ref{F7} the neighboring bilayers are electrically disconnected and carry the same current $I$ injected by independent current supplies.
 In this case the solution for $Q(x)$ is given by Eq. (\ref{Ast}) summed up over all bilayers:

 where $u_n=n(2+l),\, n=0,\pm1,\pm 2,...$.